theinvertedform/umt.world/index.md

 ---
 title: index
 abstract: This is the personal website of **Uriah Marc Todoroff**.
-I am a writer and philosopher whose critical practise covers film, art, literature, and popular culture.
+I am a writer and philosopher whose practise is predicated on a continuous encounter with the real of contemporary culture.
+I cover a range of media including film, art, literature, and popular culture, in their emerging form as well as their history.
 I also write fiction.
 toc: false
 ---